-PNG images can specify, via the gAMA chunk, the gamma characteristic of the image with respect to the original scene.
-Display programs are strongly encouraged to use this information, plus information about the display device they are using and room lighting, to present the image to the viewer in a way that reproduces what the image's original author saw as closely as possible.
+PNG images can specify, via the gAMA chunk, the power function relating the desired display output with the image samples.
+Display programs are strongly encouraged to use this information, plus information about the display system they are using, to present the image to the viewer in a way that reproduces what the image's original author saw as closely as possible.
 See Gamma Tutorial (Chapter 13) if you aren't already familiar with gamma issues.